A density bound for triangle-free $4$-critical graphs: Properties of graphs in

 Therefore we can suppose that $H_{2}$ is the split side of the composition, where we split the vertex $z$ into two vertices $z_{1}$ and $z_{2}$.
-By Proposition \ref{cliqueboundinequality}, every $3$-clique packing of $H_{2}$ uses the vertex $z$.
+By Proposition \ref{cliqueboundinequality}, every triangle packing of $H_{2}$ uses the vertex $z$.
 Thus regardless of whether $H_{2} = M$ or not, $z$ is incident to a spar of a kite in $H_{2}$.
-Thus there is a kite in $H_{2}^{z}$ that does not contain either of $z_1$ or $z_2$.
+Thus there is a kite in $H_{2}^{z}$ that avoids both $z_1$ and $z_2$.
 Let $L$ be this kite.
-If $v \not \in V(L)$, then $G^{v}$ contains a kite, as desired.
-If $v$ is not incident to the spar of $L$, then any split leaves a triangle in $(H_{2}^{z}-z_1-z_2)^v$, and thus $T^{3}(G^{v}) \geq 2$, and (ii) holds.
+If $v \not \in V(L)$, then $G^{v}$ contains a kite, and so (ii) holds.
+If $v$ is not incident to the spar of $L$, then any split leaves a triangle in $(H_{2}^{z}-z_1-z_2)^v$, and thus $T^{3}(G^{v}) \geq 2$, and (i) holds.
 Thus $v$ is incident to the spar of $L$, and if $T^{3}(G^{v}) =1$, then $v$ was split in such a way that up to relabelling, $\deg(v_{1}) = 1$ and $v_1$ is incident to the spar of the kite.
 But then (iii) holds, as desired. \end{proof}